spozun/cerner-32-days-of-code/README.md

 Day 4 - hijack.js - Don't like someone's function?
 Just replace it.

-Day 5 - timeIt.js - a simple function execution timer that can run anywhere.
+Day 5 - timeIt.js - a simple function execution performance timer that can run anywhere.

 Day 6 - gitRepoContents.html - this webpage will show you the contents of a user's Git Hub repo, with clickable links.
 It defaults to this repo!